 \section{Introduction}

-With the global energy landscape undergoing an accelerated transition toward cleaner sources, photovoltaic (PV) power generation has emerged as one of the fastest-growing sectors in renewable energy due to its advantages of zero-carbon emissions and widespread resource availability~\cite{Intro1}.
-However, the inherent intermittency of solar power, driven by its high dependency on solar irradiance, presents a significant challenge to grid stability.
-Rapid fluctuations in power output, often caused by fast-moving clouds, can impose substantial pressure on power dispatch systems and energy storage configurations, complicating grid integration~\cite{Intro2}.
-Consequently, the ability to accurately forecast solar irradiance at high temporal resolutions has become a critical enabler for enhancing PV integration capacity, ensuring power system reliability, and facilitating the large-scale deployment of solar technologies.
+Driven by the imperative to decarbonize the global energy landscape, photovoltaic (PV) power generation has established itself as a cornerstone of renewable energy transitions, distinguished by its zero-carbon emissions and ubiquitous resource availability~\cite{Intro1}.
+However, the integration of PV systems into the electrical grid is complicated by the stochastic nature of solar irradiance.
+Rapid fluctuations in power output, frequently precipitated by highly dynamic cloud cover, impose severe stress on power dispatch systems and necessitate robust energy storage configurations to maintain grid stability~\cite{Intro2}.
+Consequently, high-resolution solar irradiance forecasting has become a prerequisite for enhancing PV integration capacity and ensuring power system reliability.